Hubs-Foundation/hubs-docs/docs/spoke-user-interface.md

 __Snap Mode Controls:__ determines how precisely your transformation tools are applied

 __Toggle Grid Visibility:__ Shows/hides the grid on 3D grid.
 In placement mode, objects canbe placed on top of other objects or the grid.
-When building verticailly it can be seul to change the grid height
+When building verticailly it can be useful to change the grid height

 - Press `=` to increase grid height
 - Press `-` to decrease grid height